An appraisal report is inspection allowing the appraiser to come to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Home Value Source, Inc. is prepared to handle any concerns you might have about appraisals or real estate in Indian Trail and Union County.
+Home Value Source, Inc. is eager to address any inquiries you might have about appraisals or real estate in Union County.

 Don't hesitate to contact us today.